The Fear of Cats-Cute cuddly or the cause of anxiety and fear?

 Use of Medication

-There aren’t any known medicines for ailurophobia treatment.
-However, there are medicines to treat the short-term physical illnesses that come with the phobia of cats.
+There are no known medications that cure ailurophobia.
+However, there are medications which treat the short-term physical symptoms that come with the phobia of cats.
 These medications treat anxiety, increased heart rate, and stomach upsets.

 Combined Therapy and Medication